danielplohmann/smda/README.md

 ## Version History

+ * 2020-08-17: v1.3.4 - Recalculate PIC hash and nesting depth for  older (v1.2.x) reports on import for compatibility.
- * 2020-07-30: v1.3.3 - Added binary variation of `push ebp;mov ebp, esp` to list of default prologues and added exception handling for DominatorTrees.
+ * 2020-08-17: v1.3.3 - Added binary variation of `push ebp;mov ebp, esp` to list of default prologues and added exception handling for DominatorTrees (THX: @fxb).
  * 2020-07-13: v1.3.2 - Use LIEF to parse Import Table for WinAPI usage data when processing unmapped files.
  * 2020-07-13: v1.3.1 - Fixed `setup.py` to properly specify dependencies (THX: @BonusPlay).
  * 2020-06-22: v1.3.0 - Added DominatorTree (Implementation by Armin Rigo) to calculate function nesting depth, shortened PIC hash to 8 byte, added some missing instructions for the InstructionEscaper, IdaInterface now demangles names.